78526Nasir/EBuy/README.md

-# E-commerce Site
+# E-Buy

     This is an E-commerce website.
 I made this website for my 3rd year project.
-This project is made by using ASP.NET, C#, SQL, HTML, CSS and JavaScript.
-This website is implemented by using three layer architecture.
+This project is developing under ASP.NET framework.

 # Project Features
-* `User Login page`
-* `Registration page`
 * `Admin panel`
   * `Admin login page`
   * `Add new product`